Deye MQTT HA Plugin

 Requirements

-- The Deye solar inverter MQTT bridge must be installed and running, with at least version 2024.11.1.
+- The Deye solar inverter MQTT bridge is installed in at least version 2026.02.2.

-- The Deye MQTT bridge must be configured to read values from your inverter and successfully publish them to your MQTT broker.
+- The Deye MQTT bridge is set up to read values from your inverter and successfully publish them to your MQTT broker.

-Once these requirements are met, you can connect your solar system to Home Assistant and make full use of your energy data!
+Once these requirements are fulfilled, you’re ready to connect your solar system to Home Assistant and take full advantage of your energy data!

 Installation